 4. Moisturize

-After going back to the basics and understanding that I only need a cleanser, exfoliator, serums, and moisturizer, I did my research, read and watched many reviews, and reinvented my skin care routine.
-(If your interested in knowing which products I incorporated into my routine see the video below.)
+I decided to go back to the basics and start there.
+I quickly realized after doing some research that all you really need are skincare products that target your skin concerns and work for your skin type.
+That's it.
+After reading and watching many reviews, I purchased products that addressed my skin concerns and reinvented my skin care routine.
+(If your interested in learning which products I incorporated into my routine see the video below.)

 Another important factor that my skincare regimen had been lacking was a good exfoliator.
 I had a decent physical exfoliator but I wanted something a little more intense.
 I wanted something that could exfoliate my entire face and dissolve any and all of my dead skin cells that were causing uneven texture and congested pores.
 Exfoliation allows you to get a deeper cleanse when cleansing your skin because that layer of dead, dry skin is removed and the pores are now unclogged.
 Now when you apply your skincare products they can be better absorbed into the skin and work more effectively.
 Knowing this, I searched the web, read, and watched many reviews and decided to go with a chemical exfoliator.